-The government-wide liabilities and deferred inflows of resources of the Organization exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by \$4,189,987 (deficit net position).
-This deficit is due primarily to the net pension liability and related deferred outflows and inflows (collectively \$4,935,763 as of June 30, 2021).
-The increase in current assets is due to an increase in accounts receivable of \$708,766.
-The accounts receivable balance increase is related to the increased program funding received from the National Emergency Grant (NEG) at year-end and the associated reimbursement requests related to expenditures incurred in fulfillment of the related program activity.
-The increase in current liabilities is due to an increase in accounts payable of \$643,387 related to the increase in expenditures at the end of the year.
-The increase in net capital assets primarily relates to new additions due to expansion of programs at new locations during the year.
+The government-wide liabilities and deferred inflows of resources of the Organization exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by \$4,848,188 (deficit net position).
+This deficit is due primarily to the net pension liability and related deferred outflows and inflows (collectively \$5,988,021 as of June 30, 2020).
+The increase in current assets is due to an increase in accounts receivables of \$511,788.
+The accounts receivable balance increase is related to the increased program funding received at year-end and the associated reimbursement requests related to expenditures incurred in fulfillment of the related program activity.
+The increase in current liabilities is due to an increase in accounts payable of \$613,645 related to the increase in expenditures at the end of the year.
+The decrease in net capital assets primarily relates to asset depreciation exceeding new additions during the year.

-As of the close of the current fiscal year, the Organization's general fund (its sole governmental fund) reported an ending fund balance of \$300,727, a decrease of \$18,295 in comparison with the prior year.
+As of the close of the current fiscal year, the Organization's general fund (its sole governmental fund) reported an ending fund balance of \$319,022, an increase of \$94,255 in comparison with the prior year.